whalebone/wb-docs/en/data_analysis.rst

 To search for domains, you can use the **Result Filter** text box to enter the name of the domain you are looking for.
 Other ways to search for a domain is by clicking the domain in the **Tier 2 Domains** section or directly in the log list in the same column.

+.. _How to change the date range of the available data traffic:

 How to change the date range of the available data:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~